-HALBA develops and produces Swiss chocolate, innovative snacks and high-quality baking & cooking ingredients for national and international customers.
+HALBA develops and produces Swiss chocolate, innovative snacks and high-quality baking and cooking ingredients for national and international customers.
 Its product development method combines Swiss traditions with sustainable values: HALBA’s quality approach is based on regionalism, the company bursts with innovation and business expertise, and it is a pioneer in the field of sustainability.

 Since 2019, Réka Szalay has been in charge of HALBA’s Marketing and Sales department.
 Selling sustainably produced and packaged products is part of her day-to-day work, and demand is rising incessantly.
 HALBA customers are calling for more and more innovative products with certificates, labels and a transparent and sustainable value chain.